graemeniedermayer/ArExperiments/README.md

 # Augmented Reality Experiments
 A set of experiments using augmented reality.
 WebXR + Threejs are the predominate tools used.

+### Youtube
 This is a companion repo to the youtube channel https://www.youtube.com/channel/UC_EkMqKOm7Ej_g03Ryv0UZw/videos

 ## Demos